Record

 1859: John Chapman took charge of the Canadian correspondence but he left in 1862.

-1860-1870s: in the middle 1860s, a more determined effort was made to relieve Henry Venn of the vast amount of work he dealt with; in 1865, Jon Mee came in to deal with work relating to mission to Canada and in 1868 added the Mediterranean Mission.
-In 1867, Christopher Fenn was appointed charge of missions to China, adding Japan the following year and Ceylon in 1869.
-Edward Hutchinson was responsible for mission to India from 1867-1870, with East Africa 1868, Mauritius 1869 and in 1870 (following Mee’s departure) the Mediterranean.
-Edward Lake was in charge of missions to India 1871-1873, while Henry Wright, the Honorary Clerical Secretary [now ‘General Secretary’], was in charge of missions to Japan and East Africa; in 1874, William Gray was appointed to take charge of mission to India; by this time, the groupings which were to be formalized in the 1880s were already appearing.
+1860-1870s: in the middle 1860s, a more determined effort was made to relieve Henry Venn of the vast amount of work he dealt with; in 1865, Jon Mee came in to deal with work relating to mission in Canada and in 1868 added the Mediterranean mission.
+In 1867, Christopher Fenn was appointed charge of missions in China, adding Japan the following year and Sri Lanka (at the time 'Ceylon') in 1869.
+Edward Hutchinson was responsible for mission in India from 1867-1870, with East Africa 1868, Mauritius 1869 and in 1870 (following Mee’s departure) the Mediterranean.
+Edward Lake was in charge of missions in India 1871-1873, while Henry Wright, the Honorary Clerical Secretary [now ‘General Secretary’], was in charge of missions in Japan and East Africa; in 1874, William Gray was appointed to take charge of mission in India; by this time, the groupings which were to be formalised in the 1880s were already appearing.

 2. CMS Overseas (Foreign) Division under the Group and Regional Committees, 1880-1980s